venabhi/z2m-javascript-intro/README.md

 examole number.Max_sAFE_nUMBER
 SO, IF WE NEED TO ADD / DO ANY CAL TO beyond the maxsafe bunmer use Bigint 1n+2n = 3n

+# NPN SCRIPTS
+npn scripts contain registry
+we can get the packages from the registry all the registry have .json file and js file anyone can aacess the npn scripts